KunkelAlexander/KunkelAlexander.github.io/_posts/2024-18-02-when-fourier-fails-gram-fourier-extension-post.md

 ---
 layout: post
-title:  "When Fourier fails: SVDs and Fourier extensions of the third kind"
+title:  "When Fourier fails: Gram-Fourier extensions"
-date:   2024-02-12
+date:   2024-02-18
-description: Learn about the magic of high-precision extensions using SVDs.
+description: One extension to rule them all.
+How to efficiently reuse accurate SVD extensions.
 ---

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-<p class="intro"><span class="dropcap">I</span>n today's post, we study the Fourier extensions of the third kind. </p>
+<p class="intro"><span class="dropcap">I</span>n today's post, we study the Gram-Fourier extensions.
+They are a cross between SVD and polynomial expansions and offer high accuracy and stability at the asymptotic cost of a single Fourier transform.</p>

 ## Intro
 This series of posts looks into different strategies for interpolating non-periodic, smooth data on a uniform grid with high accuracy.
 For an introduction, see the <a href="https://kunkelalexander.github.io/blog/when-fourier-fails-filters-post/">first post of this series</a>.
-In this post, we delve into Fourier extensions using truncated singular value decompositions.
+In this post, we combine Fourier extensions of the third kind with polynomial expansions.
 The method presented here is known as Fourier extension of the third kind as described in Boyd's insightful paper <a href="https://www.sciencedirect.com/science/article/abs/pii/S0021999102970233"> A Comparison of Numerical Algorithms for Fourier Extension of the First, Second, and Third Kinds </a>.
 SVD extensions are particularly simple and beautiful: Instead of aiming to find a periodic extension and then Fourier transform, one instead solves a linear system whose solutions are the Fourier coeffients.
 You may find the accompanying <a href="https://github.com/KunkelAlexander/when-fourier-fails-python"> Python code on GitHub </a>.
 Can you guess the definition of the linear operator from looking at its matrix representation?

 <img src="{{ site.baseurl }}/assets/img/nonperiodicinterpolation-python/svd_W.png" alt="">